 Luckily, the industry is fairly competitive and all of the major manufacturers include a no/ low-risk trial just to get you to try their product.
 While the details of each manufacturer differ slightly, most can be tested out for 30-45 days by paying only the shipping charges upfront which is typically between $8-$15.

 - Order the product and pay the costs associated with shipping and handling

 - Test it out for the specified period of time (usually 4-6 weeks).
 You will know whether or not it works within the first week

 - Keep the dental appliance if you are satisfied and your card will be billed for the remainder of the balance after the end of the trial date

 - If not satisfied, you can send it back to the manufacturer and your card will not be billed.

-Each manufacturer will of course vary so be sure to check with them before committing to a purchase.
+Each manufacturer will, of course, vary so be sure to check with them before committing to a purchase.

-I’ve have personally eliminated my snoring and receive daily emails from people who have thanked me for introducing them to these devices and saving their relationships.
+I’ve had personally eliminated my snoring and receive daily emails from people who have thanked me for introducing them to these devices and saving their relationships.
 If you have a snoring problem, I would highly recommend giving one of these products a try.

 If you need help deciding on which appliance to go with, take a look at my recommended products.Share This Post: